magento/magento2-samples/sample-webapi-client/README.md

 ## Synopsis

-This most basic skeleton module for Magento 2.
+This module contains a page which can be viewed at <m2root>/samplewebapiclient.
+This page features a demo of REST API being used to query products

 ## Motivation

 This is one of a collection of examples to demonstrate the features of Magento 2.
-The intent is to learn by example, following our best practices for developing a modular site using Magento 2.
+The intent of this sample is to demonstrate how to use REST API.

 ## Technical feature

-This component demonstrates the modularity of Magento 2.
-The [module.xml](etc/module.xml) is read by the system and used to manage isolated modules of the system.
-By enabling this module, you can see how the system becomes aware of a module and loads the features packaged within a module.
+This component demonstrates usage of Product REST API to get list of products filtered with help of SearchCriteria filters

 ## Installation